Belize is one of my favorite countries in Central America.

 One Week Belize Itinerary: Day by Day Guide

-Day 1: Arriving in Belize and heading to San Pedro / Ambergris Caye
+Day 1: Arriving in Belize and heading to San Pedro (Ambergris Caye)

 You’ll likely start your trip at Belize City International Airport, and it’s pretty easy to get to San Pedro from there.

-If you are traveling alone, the difference between the plane and the ferry option is not that great, due to the fact that you’ll need to take a taxi from the airport to the ferry terminal.
+If you are traveling solo or as a couple, the difference between the plane and the ferry option is not that great, due to the fact that you’ll need to take a taxi from the airport to the ferry terminal.

 If you are traveling in a group, the ferry option is cheaper per person for sure.

 Depending on when you arrive in San Pedro, you might not have a lot of time to get oriented and take advantage of all there is to do there on your first day in Belize.

-For your first day, I recommend getting acquainted with the town of San Pedro, which has a lot to offer.
+Check into your hotel, then, for your first day, I recommend getting acquainted with the town of San Pedro, which has a lot to offer.